DerStoffel/honest-software/PITCHME.md

 * knowledge should be __documented__.
 * it is easy to fall behind on __knowledge and education__.
 * we can never estimate all impacts of our actions.
-* there is no __entitlement on completeness__. it is easy to be satisfied with too less.
+* there is no __entitlement on completeness__. it is easy to be satisfied with too little.

 ---